 UC Berkeley Extension's Counseling and Psychotherapy programs was awarded with the 2012 Outstanding Noncredit Program Award by the University Professional and Continuing Education Association (UPCEA).

 The continuing education (CE) credit for each course, if available, is listed after the course title in the online and print catalogs.
 We use the following abbreviations:

-CAADAC: California Association of Alcoholism and Drug Abuse Counselors (provider 4C-99-416-0803), continuing education for Certified Alcohol and Drug Counselors;
+CCAPP: California Consortium of Addiction Programs and Professionals, formerly CAADAC (provider 4C-99-416-0803), continuing education for Certified Alcohol and Drug Counselors;

 LCSW/MFT: courses that meet the qualifications for CE credit for LCSWs and MFTs as required by the California Board of Behavioral Sciences (PCE 1505);